paulbrodersen/somnotate/README.md

 ## License

-somnotate has a dual license.
+Somnotate has a dual license.
 It is licensed under the GPLv3 license for academic use only.
-For commercial or any other use of somnotate or parts thereof, please be in contact: paul.brodersen@gmail.com.
+For commercial or any other use of Somnotate or parts thereof, please be in contact: paul.brodersen@gmail.com.